microsoft/api-guidelines/Guidelines.md

 #### 7.4.1.
 POST
 POST operations SHOULD support the Location response header to specify the location of any created resource that was not explicitly named, via the Location header.

-As an example, imagine a service that allows creation of hosted servers, which will be named by the service:
+As an example, imagine a service that allows the creation of hosted servers, which will be named by the service:

 ```http
 POST http://api.contoso.com/account1/servers